Frequently Asked Questions

 Most of the standard tourist class hotels provide WiFi….plus have a small business centre where you can use the hotel PCs.

 Generally speaking WiFi is free but use at the 3* properties is sometimes limited to the lobby area of the hotels.

 All of the luxury resorts & lodges offer a wireless internet facility however not necessarily in guest rooms.

 Some more remote valleys, like Phobjikha, have intermittent power and internet supply so please factor in for some inconsistency as you travel.

-Purchasing a local SIM card for your smart phone or iPad will give you WiFi most of the way through the Kingdom for those who need more connectivity.
+Purchasing a local SIM card for your smart device will give you WiFi most of the way through the Kingdom, for those who need more connectivity.
 A local sim card, plus call credits, on the Bhutanese network are quite inexpensive.